54

 The first narrator is Betteredge, the household steward, who holds that we should be “superior to reason” and that a pipe and Robinson Crusoe are good for whatever bothers you.
 We then pass into the hands of Miss Crabb, a pious spinster who belongs to the Mothers-Small-Clothes-Conversion-Society and hands out tracts and religious books to everyone and anyone.
 Franklin Blake is narrating the story when the suspicion of stealing the diamond falls on him, causing greater confusion over the “whodunit” since, being inside Franklin’s head, we believe his professions of innocence and are as confused as he is about the theft.

 Wilkie Collins was born in 1824 and lived only sixty-five years.
 He wrote thirty novels, more than sixty short stories, at least fourteen plays, and more than one hundred nonfiction pieces.
+He and Charles Dickens were good friends, and he often contributed to Dickens’ magazine Household Words.
 His most popular novels today are The Moonstone and The Woman in White (also an excellent novel).
 For more about Wilkie, see his biography.

 Show Comments